pfusik/sooda/examples/Soodawind/readme.txt

-The database is a modification of the standard Northwind database that comes with SQL Server 2000 with the following modifications:
+The database is a modification of the standard Northwind database that comes with SQL Server 2000 with the following changes:

 1. Removed IDENTITY columns.
 Sooda doesn't support them (yet ?).
 2. Added KeyGen table